A/N: Thank you to lillyb for being the first to recommend my story. That really means a lot to me.

 “Yeah, I'm not like the Sunnydale vamps.
 More of an immortal that needs blood to survive than demon animated corpse.
 Here, I'll show you.” he dug out his cross.
 Angel hissed and backed away from it, going into game face.
 Xander put it back on the top of his bag and zipped it back up.
 Now, at least, he knew Angel wasn't going to go through his stuff.
+He showed him his unharmed hand.
 “Speaking of blood, I don't suppose you have any?
 It's been a long night.”

 Angel went to a mini-fridge and pulled out a small, white plastic container.
 “Here.
 It's pig's blood.”

 Xander opened it and hesitated only a moment.
 It certainly didn't look very appetizing, but the smell was intoxicating.
 He drank and it was quickly gone.
 Not quite the ambrosia taste that he remembered the bags of human blood had, but still it was better than chocolate.
 Heck, it was better than Twinkies!
 Xander wondered if he could still eat normal food.